Archive tab with options for creating an Arnold Scene Source file (instead of a rendering)

 Arnold Scene Source (.ass) is the native scene definition format, stored in human-readable, editable ASCII files.

-MAXtoA lets you export scenes to .ass and .usd files that can later be rendered outside of 3ds Max with kick (a multi-platform, command-line utility) or used for rendering via procedurals.
+MAXtoA lets you export scenes to .ass and .usd (.usda and .usdc) files that can later be rendered outside of 3ds Max with kick (a multi-platform, command-line utility) or used for rendering via procedurals.
 It can be found under the Archive tab in the Render Setup.
 The window will show some Arnold related options.

 If the options are grayed out, it is because you are in ActiveShade.
 If you change to Render Production, they should be visible.
 Alternatively, you can export an .ass file from the File> Export menu.